lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 * id-kp-configSigning

-> A public key contained in a certificate containing the KeyPurposeId id-kp-configSigning may be used for verifying signatures of general-purpose configuration files of various formats (for example XML, YAML, or JSON).
+> A public key contained in a certificate containing the KeyPurposeId id-kp-configSigning may be used for verifying signatures of general-purpose configuration files of various formats (e.g., XML, YAML, or JSON).
 Configuration files are used to configure hardware or software.

 * id-kp-trustAnchorConfigSigning

-> A public key contained in a certificate containing the KeyPurposeId id-kp-trustAnchorConfigSigning may be used for verifying signatures of trust anchor configuration files of various formats (for example XML, YAML, or JSON).
+> A public key contained in a certificate containing the KeyPurposeId id-kp-trustAnchorConfigSigning may be used for verifying signatures of trust anchor configuration files of various formats (e.g., XML, YAML, or JSON).
 > Trust anchor configuration files are used to add or remove trust anchors to the trust store of a device.

 * id-kp-updatePackageSigning